tc39/proposal-smart-pipelines/readme.md

   with _#<sub>n</sub>_.
 * Then the static term rewriting (left associative and inside to outside) would simply be: `do { const ` _#<sub>n</sub>_ `= topic; ` _substituted Body_ `}`.
-  This `do` expression would act as at the topical scope.
+  This `do` expression would act as at the topic scope.

 #### Term rewriting with single dummy variable
-The other way to demonstrate topical style is to use two variables: the topic reference `#` and single [lexically hygienic][] dummy variable `•`.
+The other way to demonstrate topic style is to use two variables: the topic reference `#` and single [lexically hygienic][] dummy variable `•`.
 It should be noted that `const # = …` is not a valid statement under this proposal’s actual syntax; likewise, `•` is not a part of the proposal’s syntax.
 Both forms are for